 When you look at a panna cotta, it seems like it should be hard to make.
 It gives off the impression of being this super elegant dessert that you can only get in fancy restaurants.
 But, it isn't that at all.
 It's actually a really simple dessert.
 Milk, cream, sugar, vanilla and gelatine, that's all there is to it.
 It's like a very light and elegant pudding.
 You can make it in under twenty minutes, then throw it in the fridge for a few hours to set.
 It is a great make-ahead dessert that anyone can put together.
-It also is a great way to finish the Chef's Notes Valentine's Day meal series, which is a three-course meal I've been sharing over the past week.
-You can check out the appetizer and the main course here.
 If you are looking for a simple dessert to end a romantic meal or something quick you can make for a nice family dinner, panna cotta is the answer.
 Let's get to it.

 Working With Gelatine